Mahdi-500/CarWebsite-Project/README.md

     2 - create a virtual environment by following the steps blow:
         2.1 - go to your terminal
-        2.2 - change the directory to your desired destination 2.3 - run this command "python -m venv <name of you virtual environment>
+        2.2 - change the directory to your desired destination 2.3 - run this command "python -m venv <name of your virtual environment>

     3 - clone the repository